brunoroque06/brunoroque06.github.io/_pages/chess-fundamentals.md

 > Opposition is the state of 2 Kings standing on the same file with 1 (or 3 or 5) square separating them.

 The opposition may be vertical, horizontal, or diagonal.
-Given a white Pawn on `e3`, white King on `e4`, and black King on `e6`; it is a draw if it is white's turn (because black has the opposition), and a win if it is black's turn (because white has the opposition).
+Given a white pawn on `e3`, white king on `e4`, and black king on `e6`; it is a draw if it is white's turn (because black has the opposition), and a win if it is black's turn (because white has the opposition).
+When a king has the opposition, outflanking becomes possible: enemy king retreats to one side, and our king then attacks the other way.

 ## References